nghthanh/JC2432W328-MonitorScreen/pc_app/README.md

 # ESP32 System Monitor - PC Client

+Python applications that collect system information from your PC and send it to the ESP32 monitor display.

+## Applications

+### 1. Command-Line Client (`monitor_client.py`)
+Lightweight terminal-based client for system monitoring.
+Ideal for automation and background operation.

+### 2. GUI Application (`monitor_gui.py`)
+Full-featured PyQt5 GUI with device configuration capabilities.
+User-friendly interface with visual feedback.

+**For GUI documentation, see [README_GUI.md](README_GUI.md)**

+---

+## Command-Line Client

 Python application that collects system information from your PC and sends it to the ESP32 monitor display.

 ## Features